Why Am I Yawning So Much But Not Tired? 4 Reasons Why and How to Fix it.

 Yawning should not be ignored when it is intractable yawning, meaning it is sudden and won't stop, especially if accompanied by chest pain, shortness of breath, or breathing difficulties.

-These can be warning signs of a heart attack.
 In a neurological context, controllable yawning that suddenly becomes uncontrollable yawning has been reported in association with focal seizures.
 While yawning may seem minor, if it is paired with chest pain or pressure in the upper body, it is a medical emergency.

 What to Do if You Keep Yawning Excessively But Not Tired